goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/Content-REQUIREMENT_ANALYSIS.md

  - Details of how the method should work;
  - Reasons of having the parameter(s) in the method;
  - General idea behind the class.

+## Solving Big Problems
+ - Listen to the users, and figure out what they want us to build;
+ - Put together a **Feature List**, in language the users understand;
+ - Make sure our features are what the users actually want;
+ - Create blueprints of the system using **Use Case Diagrams** (and use cases);
+ - Break the big system up into lots of smaller section;
+ - Apply **Design Patterns** to the smaller section of the system;
+ - Use basic **OOAD Principles** to design and code each smaller section.

 ## Lessons
  - Having a task list can help showing the top management exactly what developers are working on, and what work developers think is left to finish the project.